gokulsan/OgmaNet/MATTR_PlatformApproach.md

 - Party generating the proof can choose to partially disclose statement from original signature

 ## Workflow
+- Create a key with type set of BLS12-781
 - Keys required to support the BBS+ signatures are generated
+- Create a verifiable credential using the DID key as the issuer DID
+- MATTR platform will create a ZKP enabled BBS+ credential

+## Concepts
 - DIDs are generated from the keys referenced in the DID Document
+- DIDs can be referenced in credentials to establish the issuer of data
+- Verifier can trace the root of trust in a credential from the DIDs

-## Components
+## Actors
 - Verifier
 - Holder
 - Subject